A year after Atlanta spa shootings, Americans rally against anti-Asian hate | Law-Order

 A year after Atlanta spa shootings, Americans rally against anti-Asian hate

-About 200 people assembled inside a freight depot on a rainy afternoon in Atlanta, some holding signs with the slogans, "We will not be silent" and "Asians deserve justice", to mark the anniversary of when Robert Aaron Long fatally shot eight people at three spas in and around the city, including six women of Asian descent.
-"I want to know: is America paying attention?
-I don't think they are," said Amy Chomthakham, a 52-year-old healthcare worker in attendance at the Atlanta event, where Stacey Abrams, a voting rights activist and Democratic candidate for governor of Georgia, is among those scheduled to give remarks.
+About 200 people assembled inside a freight depot on a rainy afternoon in Atlanta, some holding signs with the slogans, "We will not be silent" and "Asians deserve justice", to mark the anniversary of when Robert Aaron Long fatally shot eight people at three spas in and around the city, including six Asian women.
+"I want to know: Is America paying attention?
+I don't think they are," said Amy Chomthakham, a 52-year-old healthcare worker at the Atlanta event, which was opened with a moment of silence and the banging of a handheld gong eight times, once for each death.

 A total of 10,905 hate incidents targeting Asian Americans and Pacific Islanders were reported between March 19, 2020, and Dec.
 31, 2021, according to research released this month by the nonprofit group Stop AAPI Hate.
 The majority of incidents concerned women and 16% involved physical assault, the group found.
 A separate report by the Center for the Study of Hate and Extremism at California State University, San Bernardino, showed that hate crimes against Asian Americans and Pacific Islanders rose 164% in the first quarter of 2021 compared with the same period in 2020.